mramshaw/Intro-to-ML/Image_Classifier/README.md

 #### Familiarization

 We will need `retrain.py`.
-If you have not cloned the `TensorFlow for Poets` Git repo, it is available from the [TensorFlow repo](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/image_retraining/retrain.py).
+If you have not cloned the [TensorFlow for Poets repo](https://github.com/googlecodelabs/tensorflow-for-poets-2), it is available from the [TensorFlow repo](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/image_retraining/retrain.py).

 As recommended, start off by running `retrain` to read (and hopefully understand) the help messages: